Woutifier/edx-documentation/en_us/developers/source/conventions/safe_templates.rst

 simple as possible for developers.
 Protecting against XSS vulnerabilities typically requires properly escaping user-provided data before it is placed on the page.
-Rather than trying to determine if data is user-provided and could be compromised, we will play it safe and escape data whether it is user-provided or not.
+Rather than trying to determine if data is user-provided and could be compromised, we will play it safe and escape data whether it is user- provided or not.
 Unfortunately, because there are many different rules for escaping, you still must choose the proper type of escaping.

 Here are some general rules.